open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

 On a typical VM/container, user applications are running in some processes/pods with OpenTelemetry Library (Library).
-Previously, Library did all the recording, collecting, sampling, and aggregation of traces, metrics, and logs, and then either exported the data to other persistent storage backends via the Library exporters, or displayed it on local zpages.
+Previously, Library did all the recording, collecting, sampling, and aggregation of traces, metrics, and logs, and then either exported the data to other persistent storage backends through the Library exporters, or displayed it on local zpages.
 This pattern has several drawbacks, for example: